dgdi/tax_evasion_on_a_social_network/README.md

 Reference:

-Gamannossi degl'Innocenti, Duccio and Matthew D. Rablen.
-"Tax Evasion on a Social Network", Journal of Economic Behavior & Organization, Forthcoming.
+Gamannossi degl'Innocenti, Duccio and Matthew D. Rablen. "[Tax Evasion on a Social Network](https://www.sciencedirect.com/science/article/pii/S0167268119303440)", Journal of Economic Behavior & Organization, 169, 79-91.

 ### Description of files in the Repo